 Rockstar was blocking players from certain countries

+The restrictions were unclear and apparently unreasonable.
+Some countries have strict legislation against gambling and were able to access Rockstar’s casino games.
 Now, I live in Portugal.
 We have a ton of casinos and gambling halls in our country.
 Plenty of online sports betting websites.
 Pokerstars and mobile gambling.
 There’s even state-endorsed gambling available and yet we’re unable to access the Diamond Casino games in Grand Theft Auto 5.
 Meanwhile, our friends over in Spain who have pretty much the same regulations as we do, have no issues playing at GTA V’s online casino.

 It is kind of sad that some players get free items, free content to play with and all sorts of activities that many others are prevented from accessing altogether.

+This is even more ridiculous if you consider the fact that you can’t even cash-out the money you earn.
+It’s all virtual.
+It isn’t really a gambling addiction problem, just a regulatory one.
 In GTA V you do have the option to buy GTA$, but you can’t convert it into real money.
 However, in RDR 2 Online, you can’t even buy $ – only gold, which is a very different currency.

 Here’s a list of countries unable to gamble in GTA 5’s online casino, according to Reddit user SlapshotTommy: